 If you’re short on time, consider staying somewhere in the island’s center as you’ll be able to easily reach all parts of the island.
 It’s about 2 hours driving between the island’s furthest extremes.

-If you have your own car, then in my opinion there is no requirement to stay in Ponta Delgada.
+If you have your own car, then in my opinion there is no strict requirement to stay in Ponta Delgada.
 The capital city is fine — it has some nice shopping streets with old houses — but it mostly functions as the commercial and industrial heart of the island.
 Despite its relatively small size it is ringed by a highway, has fast-food chains, home improvement centers, and all the rest of it.
 I generally think it’s better to stay in some cute fishing village somewhere if you can.

 That said, Ponta Delgada is the only place where you’ll find backpacker hostels on São Miguel, so this is good to know if you’re a budget traveler.